Back to Blog

 Frequently Asked Questions

 What time does Metallica typically take the stage?
-Doors for Metallica concerts usually open around 90 minutes to 2 hours before the headliner.
-If there's an opening act, they typically play for 45-60 minutes.
-Metallica themselves usually hit the stage between 8:30 PM and 9:00 PM, depending on the show's specific schedule and any opening acts.
-The entire show, including encores, often concludes around 11:00 PM to 11:30 PM.
+Doors usually open around 1.5 to 2 hours before the main act.
+If there's an opening act, they typically perform for 45-60 minutes, followed by a stage changeover of about 30 minutes.
+Metallica usually takes the stage approximately 2.5 to 3 hours after doors open, often around 8:30 PM - 9:00 PM, and their set typically ends around 11:00 PM - 11:30 PM.

 What's the refund policy?
-Refund policies vary depending on the ticket vendor and event status.
-Generally, tickets are non-refundable unless the event is cancelled or significantly rescheduled by the artist or venue.
-In case of cancellation, full refunds are typically issued through the original point of purchase.
+Refund policies are typically determined by the ticket vendor (e.g., Ticketmaster).
+Generally, tickets are non-refundable unless the event is cancelled by the artist or venue.
+In case of rescheduling, tickets are usually valid for the new date.
+Specific details will be outlined in your purchase agreement.

 ATMs and payment options?
-ATMs are available within the Sphere and at surrounding resorts.
-Most vendors within the Sphere and on the Las Vegas Strip now accept major credit and debit cards.
-However, carrying some cash for smaller purchases or tips is always a good idea, especially if you plan to buy merchandise.
+ATMs are usually available within the Sphere and surrounding resorts for cash withdrawals.
+Most vendors inside the Sphere will accept major credit and debit cards.
+However, it's always a good idea to carry some cash for smaller purchases or in case of any temporary system outages.
+Be aware that prices for items inside are typically higher than outside.

 Top Tips for Metallica at Sphere